 One of the key findings of this research is that dietary deficiencies in these nutrients can lead to a decline in sperm quality and fertility.
 Moreover, lifestyle factors such as poor nutrition, smoking, excessive alcohol consumption, and exposure to environmental toxins can negatively impact sperm health.
 As such, understanding the role of nutrients in male fertility has not only raised awareness but also provided practical guidance for men seeking to improve their reproductive health.

 11 Ways To Increase Sperm Count Naturally

 Men produce millions of sperm each day, so it’s easy to understand why simple lifestyle changes can have an impact on the health of those sperm.
-Even men without a diagnosis of male factor infertility can benefit from a few easy swaps to improve their overall health and fertility.
+Men can benefit from a few easy swaps to improve their overall health and fertility.
 If you’re thinking starting a family, be clear that your health during conception can impact the health of your baby.
 In fact, one study found that dads who were in poor health were more likely to have preterm and low-birth weight babies who stayed in the NICU.

 1. Take Beli Vitality for Men

 Just like women, men’s bodies need different vitamins to help ensure optimal preconception health.
 Beli’s proprietary formula provides men with bioavailable forms of nutrients you need for reproductive and sperm health to support sperm development and quality.
 And it’s as simple as swapping out your regular multivitamin.